Charles Leclerc

 Charles Marc Hervé Perceval Leclerc (/fr/; (Note: In this French name, the final consonants in the forename and surname are silent: SHARL-_-la-CLER.) born 16 October 1997) is a Monégasque racing driver who competes in Formula One for Ferrari.
-Leclerc was runner-up in the Formula One World Drivers' Championship in with Ferrari, and has won Grands Prix across eight seasons.
+Leclerc was runner-up in the Formula One World Drivers' Championship in with Ferrari, and has won Grands Prix across nine seasons.